SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 Python is a 'high-level' 4th generation computer language.
 Simply put it is easier to learn than other programming languages since the code used is broadly similar to writing making it easier to read and understand.

-It's nice to imagine the "Knights that say Ni!" planting Fisher's Iris's in their scubbery.
+The name Python was inspired by the British surreal comedy group 'Monty Python' and it's nice to imagine the "Knights that say Ni!" planting Fisher's Iris's in their scubbery.

 2. Summary of findings